 The top military-friendly graduate schools actively support service members, veterans, and their families.
 These online programs offer flexible and relatively affordable degrees that boost career options and increase earnings potential.

 In addition to strong academics, the schools highlighted below provide significant student support through resources such as counseling, health services, and career training.
-In addition, standout military-friendly graduate programs offer financial assistance to service members, and many offer college credit for past employment and military experience.
+In addition, standout military-friendly graduate programs offer financial assistance to service members and many offer college credit for past employment and military experience.
 Keep reading to see which schools stand out.

 Arizona State University

-Based in the Phoenix area, Arizona State University (ASU) was founded in 1885 and is a popular option for students interested in flexible online programs.
-For members of the military, ASU offers support through tuition assistance, family program benefits, and access to the Veterans Educational Assistance Program.
+ASU provides networking opportunities, career guidance, and access to cutting-edge resources for military members pursuing master’s degrees online.
+The school offers support through tuition assistance, family program benefits, and access to the Veterans Educational Assistance Program.
 Consistently ranked among the most military-friendly institutions, ASU offers dozens of online graduate programs.

 In addition to various programs and services, ASU is also home to the Pat Tillman Veterans Center, an invaluable resource for on-campus and online military students.
 This initiative connects military students and their families with support services and career options.